ungaro/Betrayal-at-the-Astor-Mansion/README.md

 ## Here are some ideas for gameplay:

 ### Exploration:
 Players start in the lavish Astor Mansion, each with unique characters or roles.
-They explore the mansion, uncovering rooms, events, and items.
-Use Aleo's privacy features to ensure that some discoveries are kept hidden from others.
+Each player has different levels of POWER, SANITY & SPEED

+-- Players roll dice to choose their characters.
+-- All characters enter Astor Mansion through a big hallway.
+-- Players roll dice to move.
+-- There are 50 rooms connected to the hallway.
+-- Players can choose which room to enter while they are in the hallway.
+-- Each room has an event.
+There are 50 unique events in the mansion that affects players POWER, SANITY and SPEED.
+-- Players roll dice in the room the counter the event.
+-- During the game, an event will trigger a player to become traitor.
+-- Players need to uncover the traitor, traitor should kill all other players to win.
+-- Traiter can trigger hauntings.
+-- Hauntings eventually lead to either uncovering the traitor or traitor killing everyone else.

+All game state is on-chain, PlayerInfo (Power, Speed, Sanity) and traitor are private records.

 ### Events and Items:
+There are 50 events in the game.
+For each of those 50 events, a set of 20 images have been created with Midjourney.

-Create a deck of event cards inspired by New York's history and supernatural tales.
+Deck of event cards are inspired by New York's history and supernatural tales.
 Similarly, have a deck of item cards with items related to the city's past.

 | | | |